How to Determine What Is Causing Large Excel File Size

 If it takes you many rows or columns past your data, then all the engaging cells are responsible for increasing the memory size.
 If you want to fix this and delete all these extra cells, follow the steps below:

-• Firstly, select your first empty row or column.
-Just press SHIFT+SPACE (for Row) or CTRL+SPACE (for Column).
+• Select your first empty row or column.
+Just press SHIFT + SPACE (for Row) or CTRL + SPACE (for Column).

-• Now, press CTRL+SHIFT+DOWN ARROW (or RIGHT ARROW) for selecting the very down or very right cell of the worksheet.
+• Press CTRL + SHIFT + DOWN arrow (or RIGHT arrow) to select the very down or very right cell of the worksheet.

 • After that avoid pressing the DELETE button.
-Just right-click on the mouse and choose Delete.
+Just right-click on the mouse and choose the Delete option from the Context Menu.
 Remember, pressing DELETE and selecting Delete will not show the same result.

 5. Unnecessary Formatting Causing Large File Size

-And last but not the least, be careful about clear formatting as clearing also can remove the dollar sign and other important features vanished.
+Last but not least, be careful about clear formatting as clearing also can remove the dollar sign and other important features.

 For clearing formatting: